 Welcome to mscrow.com which hosts collected writing, creative stuff and references to past projects.

-My name is Eleanor and I’m a lecturer in Journalism, writer and content creator.
+My name is Eleanor and I’m a senior lecturer in Journalism, writer and content creator.
 Most recently I’ve been producing Postcards from Home.

 I’ve designed websites, and all the creative gubbins that goes with that, since 1999 so I know my way around digital media.